antinmaze/nextjs-supabase-auth-starterkit/README.md

     - Authentification Error Management (using the handlesubmit and api mechanisms)
     - Responsive Navbar using the NextJSTemplates Next.js Tailwind Startup Template including Dark mode
     - Managing Forgot/Recover Password
+    - Adding of some 2E2 Tests on Signin & SignUp using Cypress

 App Architecture